cowens87/lotus_flower_bomb/README.md

 CRUD functionality will be reviewed at your first check-in

 **ActiveRecord**
-12. [NOT APPLICABLE] done >> User Story 12, Records with a DateTime Column Automatically Sort by the Most Recently Created Records on Their Index Page
+12. [N/A] done >> User Story 12, Records with a DateTime Column Automatically Sort by the Most Recently Created Records on Their Index Page

 As a visitor
 When I visit the '/teahouses' index page for a teahouse table that has a DateTime column